SoftOmni/open-intellij/README.md

 [enable, upgrade, or install that plugin](https://www.jetbrains.com/help/idea/managing-plugins.html) and restart IntelliJ IDEA.

 ### IntelliJ Build Configuration
 1. It's recommended to use JetBrains Runtime 17 to compile the project.
-   When you invoke **Build Project** for the first time, Open IntelliJ should suggest downloading it automatically.
+   When you invoke **Build Project** for the first time, OmniMatrioshka should suggest downloading it automatically.
 2. If the _Maven_ plugin is disabled, [add the path variable](https://www.jetbrains.com/help/idea/absolute-path-variables.html)
    "**MAVEN_REPOSITORY**" pointing to `<USER_HOME>/.m2/repository` directory.
 3. Make sure you have at least 8GB of RAM on your computer.
 With the bare minimum of RAM, disable "Compile independent modules in parallel"